Carpal tunnel syndrome: information & recommended doctors

 Brief overview:

 • What is carpal tunnel syndrome?
-If the nerve that runs from the shoulder into the upper and lower arm is squeezed in the wrist area, this is known as carpal tunnel syndrome.
+If the nerve that runs from the shoulder into the upper arm and forearm is squeezed in the wrist area, this is known as carpal tunnel syndrome.

-• Symptoms: Hands becoming numb, tingling in the hands or arms that spreads over time, pain and swelling, muscle wasting, paralysis.
+• Symptoms: Hands fall asleep, tingling in the hands or arms that spreads over time, pain and swelling, muscle wasting, signs of paralysis.

 • Treatment: The underlying cause must be treated.
-In the early stages, conservative therapy (immobilisation, medication) can also achieve good results.
+In the early stages, conservative therapy (immobilization, medication) can also achieve good results.
 Carpal tunnel surgery is recommended for severe symptoms.

 • Experts: Specialists in the fields of hand surgery and neurosurgery are the right people to contact.